With June 30 now in the rearview mirror, many businesses are starting to look back on this last financial year and ask

 Does your website rank well on Google?

-Let’s look at each of these items individually to understand why they are important indicators of website effectiveness.
+Let’s look at each of these items individually to understand why they are so important in creating an effective website.

-1. Be clear about what you do, for who.
+1. Be clear about what you do, and for who.
 Does your opening banner have a strong USP?

-Your unique selling point (USP) lets visitors know that they are in the right place and why they should stick around and do business with you.
-Ideally this a competitive advantage you hold over the rest of the market.
+Your unique selling point (USP) lets visitors know, firstly, that they’re in the right place and, secondly, why they should stick around and do business with you.
+Ideally, this is a competitive advantage you hold over the rest of the market.
 But if you are in one of those undifferentiated markets, at least tick off the user’s first question… That is, “Am I in the right place?”

-If I’m searching for aged care solutions for parents and get to A Home For Mum or Dad, then upfront I can see they will help me find the best living option for my (senior) Mum or Dad.
+Say you’re searching for aged care solutions for parents.
+You get to A Home For Mum or Dad’s website, and upfront, you can see they’ll help you find the best living option for your (senior) Mum or Dad.

 And if you’re looking for a business accounting firm on Brisbane’s southside – you’ll know you’re in the right place when you find Ignite Accounting.

 2. Prove it!
-Does your website provide the reasons why choose you?
+Does your website show users why they should choose you?

 Now that you have access to your user’s world, you need to show them they can trust you.
 This is one of the fundamental failures of websites that aren’t delivering outcomes.
 “Sure, I can see that you claim to do everything I need… but I’m just not sure how credible you are.”